FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 **What does that mean?**

-Let me show you a wrong example:
+Here is a wrong example:

 ```html
 <!--WRONG-->